 Do I need to download the e-book?

-- You don't have to: PDF and EPub: Many of our ebooks are available to read on your computer or device in PDF or EPub format without downloading.
+- You don't have to download to read the ebook.
+Many of our ebooks are available to read on your computer or device in PDF or EPub format without downloading as long as you maintain an internet connection.
 When you use ebooks this way, when you close them, they are not saved on your device.

-- But you can: Downloading ebooks places a file on your device that you can access for a limited period of time.
+- But you can download if you need to.
+Downloading ebooks places a file on your device that you can access for a limited period of time.
+This way you can read the ebook without maintaining an internet connection.
 The file will expire after your loan period (or "check out" period) is over.
 When you use ebooks this way, you can make notes and bookmarks.
 If there are a limited number of concurrent users, the entire period of your loan period will count as one user until you "return" the book or the loan expires.

 For downloading instructions, see our E-book guide:

 Can I Print/Save/Email or Copy/Paste pages from the Ebook?

 Look for information on each book that tells you: